fukangwei/New_Blog_MarkDown/软件与硬件问题/NAO机器人编程.md

 bool ALRobotPosture::goToPosture ( const std::string postureName, const float speed );
 ```

 Makes the robot go to the predefined `posture` asked in parameter.
 It is possible to modify the speed of the move.
 The move is `intelligent`: it will start from `beginning` posture of the robot, and choose all the steps to reach the asked `posture`.
 This is a `blocking` call.
 Use a `post` if you want to make it `non-blocking`.
-Parameters:

 - `postureName`: Name of the predefined `posture` to be reached.
 See `Predefined postures`.
 - `speed`: Relative `speed` between `0.0` and `1.0`.